FactomProject/FactomDocs/factomFullInstall.md

 ### Install GUI

-This is not strictly nessicary, but is needed if you want to know where to send testnet BTC and diagnose some issues.
+This is not strictly necessary, but is needed if you want to know where to send testnet BTC and diagnose some issues.
 Command line alternatives are listed below.

 ```